openid/fapi/fapi-grant-management.md

 ## Authorization Error Response

-In case the `grant_id` is unknown, invalid or logged in user doesn't match the resource owner originally authorized the grant, the authorization server shall respond with an error code `invalid_grant_id`.
+In case the `grant_id` is unknown, invalid or logged in user doesn't match a resource owner, the authorization server shall respond with an error code `invalid_grant_id`.

 In case the `grant_id` is provided for the `create` action, the authorization server shall respond with an error code `invalid_request`.